FJrodafo/DiscordAPP/App/README.md

 Once configured, run the APP.
 It first deploy the commands, updating both on the guild server and globally (You can edit the commented lines of code in the [deploy-commands.js](./src/deploy-commands.js) file to customize the deploy of the APP commands).

+### `npm run canary`

+Once configured, run a Canary version of the APP.
+It works exactly the same as the main APP.
+This version is intended to test new commands and experimental implementations to ensure they work before publishing changes, preventing any bugs that may cause malfunctions.

 ### `npm run eslint`

 Runs the eslint to find possible formatting errors in the code.